 Toddlers often eat off special toddler spoons, forks, and plates.
 Their place settings are frequently plastic, and thus fairly hard to break.
 You can teach your child to throw away napkins, put scraps of food in the trash, and bring his or her plate to the sink.
 Try to instruct your child to do the tasks in the same order every time.
 Repetition helps to solidify learning at this age.

 A hamper is typically just the right height for a toddler.
-Show your child where the hamper is located, and demonstrate how to put clothes into the hamper.
-Then, every morning have your child put pajamas in the hamper, and every evening have him or her put the day’s clothing in the hamper.
+Show your child where to the locate the basket, and demonstrate how to put clothes into the hamper.
+Then, every morning have your child put pajamas in the hamper, and every evening prompt him or her to put the day’s clothing in the basket.
 Children of this age can also understand that towels, washcloths, and other non-clothing items need to go in the hamper if you make it a daily routine.
-Just be sure to check the hamper for papers, toys, keys and other assorted objects your child may put in the hamper to be “helpful.”
+Just be sure to check the basket for papers, toys, keys and other assorted objects your child may put in the hamper to be “helpful.”

 Remember that a toddler is just learning how to do all these tasks.
-Keep each chore simple, one or two steps maximum.
-Praise your child for effort, not quality of cleaning.
-Even if you’re the clothes don’t get all the way in the hamper, or it takes him or her ten trips to clear the table, focus on the positive.
+Keep each chore simple, with one or two steps maximum.
+Praise your child for their effort, not the quality of their cleaning.
+Even if the clothes don’t get all the way into the hamper, or if it takes him or her ten trips to clear the table, focus on the positive.
 Above all, remember that you are trying to create a positive experience for your child in doing chores.
-By selecting age-appropriate activities and keeping it fun, you can go a long way in helping your child learn to do simple chores around the home.
+By selecting age-appropriate activities and keeping it fun, you can go a long way in helping your child learn to do simple tasks around the home.